 Tips: Book well in advance as there is limited accommodation in Hallstatt.
-The Christmas market only runs for one day but you might want stay longer to appreciate the town with fewer tourists around.
+The Christmas market only runs for one day, but you might want to stay longer to appreciate the town with fewer tourists around.

-Heidelberg Christmas Market dates: 23rd November – 22nd December 2015
+Heidelberg Christmas Market dates: 27th November to 22nd December 2023.

-Reason to visit: Heidelberg market is more intimate than Germany’s big Christmas markets.
+Reason to visit: The Heidelberg market is more intimate than Germany’s big Christmas markets.